shreyabhandari0220/OATutor-Tooling/README.md

 Variabilization: If it exists, each cell in this column will contain group(s) of variable-value matching.
 Variable that appears in problem or answer text will have one of its possible values selected at random, which will replace the variable name in the problem text.
 This field is optional.

+Meta: It it exists, contains metadata about mode of the problem.

 ## Text Formatting
 OATutor supports mathematical notation so that questions can render properly and more easily for students to see.
 There are two options when it comes to math notation.
 First, content creators can use OATutor's mathematical notation itself, but this math notation has specific formatting rules and only supports a limited amount of math operations, which will be explained below.
 For broader math/symbol support, content creators can write their content directly in LaTex and wrap the LaTex portions of their content in "$$" which tells the system to process it as LaTex.
+Prepending "##" to the sheet name prevents the content script from rendering mathematical notations in LaTex.

 ### OATutor math formatting:
 This is the default math formatting that the system uses.
 If you wish to use the math formatting, please adhere to the following formatting rules: